Tag Archives: faith

 “I thought you knew…”

 I caught sight of them while slowing down for a red light ahead.
 The thirty-something man, dressed in a fine suit, was holding hands with an adoring little girl, presumably his daughter.
 Oblivious to the bustle of the morning all around them, they seemed in rapt attention with one another, talking and laughing as they walked.
-Then, in what I consider an inspiring expression of fatherly freedom, they suddenly began skipping in unison along the crowded sidewalk.
+Then, in what I view as an inspiring expression of fatherly freedom, they suddenly began skipping in unison along the crowded sidewalk.
 Passers-by couldn’t help smiling, even if self-consciously averting their eyes.
 I was captivated and regretted it when the light changed.

 I tend to notice fathers with their children.